davenverse/shellfish/docs/tutorial/creating_cli.md

   """.stripMargin
 ```

-We will also define a custom error type that gets when a contact already exists.
+We will also define a custom error type that gets thrown when adding an already existing contact.

 ```scala 3